Viggo Mortensen: Awards and nominations

+Mortensen has received numerous accolades throughout his career.
+His portrayal of Aragorn in The Lord of the Rings trilogy earned him nominations for the SAG Award for Outstanding Cast, winning for the final installment The Return of the King (2003).

+His performances in Eastern Promises (2007), Captain Fantastic (2016) and Green Book (2018) earned him nominations for the Academy Award, BAFTA Award, Golden Globe and SAG Award for Best Actor.
+The first and last of these, as well as The Road (2009), also earned him nominations for the Critics' Choice Movie Award for Best Actor.
+He also received a nomination for the Golden Globe Award for Best Supporting Actor for his role in A Dangerous Method (2011), which won him the Canadian Screen Award.

-Following his appearance in the Lord of the Rings trilogy, in 2006 he was granted an honorary doctorate by his alma mater, St. Lawrence University.
+Following his appearance in the Lord of the Rings, in 2006 he was granted an honorary doctorate by his alma mater, St. Lawrence University.

 On October 13, 2006, he was awarded the Gold Medal of the Province and the City of León, Spain.

 On April 16, 2010, he was awarded the Knight's Cross of the Order of the Dannebrog.